-Dolmens are megalithic structures of cultural heritage of Ireland.
-They are scattered all over the country and there is no shortage of them in County Carlow as well.
-The first and the most famous one is the Brownshill Dolmen and the second one I got to is Haroldstown Dolmen.
+Dolmens are megalithic structures of the cultural heritage of Ireland.
+Scattered all over the country and there is no shortage of them in County Carlow as well.

-Haroldstown Dolmen is situated on the banks of Derren River just off the Acuan Bridge, between Tullow Road and Hacketstown Road (very close to Tullow Road on the R727).
+And, the second one I got to is Haroldstown Dolmen.
+Situated on the banks of the Derren River just off the Acuan Bridge.
+Between Tullow Road and Hacketstown Road, very close to Tullow Road on the R727.
 It is visible from the roadside.
 This Dolmen stands on private land so there is a problem with direct access to it.
-You have to climb a gate to get into the field what is illegal.
+You have to climb a gate to get into the field which is illegal.

-Haroldstown Dolmen is considered to be one of the most attractive and well-preserved examples of a portal dolmen in Ireland.
-It consists of two massive, slightly inclined, overlapping stones – capstones that form the “roof”, the larger of the boulders is almost 4 meters long, the smaller one is about 3 meters.
+What`s more, it consists of two massive, slightly inclined, overlapping stones.
+Capstones that form the “roof”, the larger of the boulders are almost 4 meters long.
+The smaller one is about 3 meters.
 Capstones are supported by ten vertical stones.
-The dolmen’s chamber is 4 meters long and 3 meters wide, much larger than the average chamber of such tomb structures, experts on the subject say that in the 19th century, this chamber was used as a makeshift dwelling.
+The Dolmen’s chamber is 4 meters long and 3 meters wide.
+Much larger than the average chamber of such tomb structures.
+Experts on the subject say that in the 19th century, this chamber was used as a makeshift dwelling.

-Haroldstown Dolmen was constructed around 2500 BC, legend has it that the rock that makes up the dolmen’s roof was thrown here by the Giant and his handprint can still be seen on the underside of the stone capstone.
+Legend has it that the rock that makes up the Dolmen’s roof was thrown here by the Giant, and his handprint can still be seen on the underside of the stone capstone.

-Haroldstown Dolmen is known and popular for Ireland’s photography community as the Browneshill is the most magnificent dolmen in Europe with the largest cap weighing around 100 tons.
-Haroldstown is much smaller, it is more difficult for “ordinary” tourists to find it, there are no information boards like about Brownshill Dolmen.
-There is no parking and Haroldstown Dolmen is not fenced, you can get here by chance or by getting information from the locals.
+However, the Browneshill is the most magnificent dolmen in Europe with the largest cap weighing around 100 tons.
+Haroldstown is much smaller.
+It is more difficult for “ordinary” tourists to find it.
+There are no information boards like Brownshill Dolmen.
+There is no parking as well.
+You can get here by chance or by getting information from the locals.

 Location of Haroldstown Dolmen:

-Below my photos taken in July 2021.
+Below are photos I took in July 2021.